Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Also starting at 3rd level, you learn the [[Minor Illusion]] cantrip if you don't already know it, and you can cast it as a bonus action.
 When you cast it to create an image, you can create a full-size image of yourself.
 If you do, for the duration you can use your bonus action to move the illusion to an unoccupied space within range and animate it to match its movement.

 # Trick of the Light
 Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
-Once you do so, you can't do it again until you finish a short or long rest.
+Once you do so, you can't do it again until you finish a short or long rest or expend 3 uses of your Mirage feature.
 For the duration, you can cast [[Minor Illusion]] without ending the effect.

 # Trickster's Audacity
 Starting at 13th level, when you create an illusory double using [[Minor Illusion]], for the duration, you can use your bonus action to cause it to speak.